 Now that people are eating cauliflower gnocchi and loving it, it’s time to kick it up a notch.
 Using sun-dried tomatoes, half-and-half, vegetable stock, and fresh herbs allow you to make a rich and creamy sauce in just a few minutes.
 It’s all about coaxing out the natural flavors in the ingredients.

 The drying process concentrates the sweet and tart flavors of tomatoes at their peak ripeness.
 This means you just need a small amount to pack a lot of flavor.

 I recommend using julienned sun-dried tomatoes that have been packed in oil.
 They can be used right away without rehydrating, and the texture is much plumper.
-Make sure to drain off the excess oil, or if you’re feeling fancy, substitute it for the olive oil in the recipe.
+Make sure to drain off the excess oil.
+If you’re feeling fancy, you can substitute it for the olive oil in the recipe.

 Vegetable broth adds depth to the sauce and balances the creaminess of the milk and cream.
 When incorporating the half-and-half into the sauce, gradually ramp up the heat in the pan so that the liquid can reduce.